...

 Navigating Post-Removal Legal Procedures in Texas

 After an emergency removal, CPS is obligated to swiftly file a petition with the court, typically within 48 hours.
-The court will then set a hearing, generally within 14 days, to decide if the child should stay under CPS care or be returned to their parents.
-During this critical period, it’s vital for parents to be aware of their legal rights, including the right to legal representation during these proceedings.
-This phase of the process is instrumental in determining the child’s future and ensuring that all parties’ rights and responsibilities are duly considered.
+The court will then set a hearing, generally within 14 days.
+They decide if the child should stay under CPS care or be returned to their parents.
+During this critical period, it’s vital for parents to be aware of their legal rights.
+This includes the right to legal representation during these proceedings.
+This phase of the process is instrumental in determining the child’s future.
+It ensures that all parties’ rights and responsibilities are duly considered.

 CPS Guidelines for Child Removal in Texas: Foster Care Placement and Selection Criteria